mxnuchim/Portfolio-Jenkins-DevOps/README.md

 # [Global: HTML5 and SASS Portfolio Website]

-This is a modern and sleek website template crafted for professionals in the creative industry.
-Global can serve as a single page portfolio or be easily modified to serve as the perfect beginning for a hip creative agency.
+This is a modern and sleek website template crafted for my DevOps portfolio work.
+I am using it for a DevOps project where I deploy it using Jenkins, SonarQube, Docker and AWS

 This project was developed with HTML5, Sass, jQuery, and Hammer.js.